Bleak House MCQs

 D. Mr Bucket.

-Mr. Bucket is the detective officer.
-He is highly competent and is the primary agent resolving the central murder mystery.
+Mr. Bucket is the highly competent detective who is the primary agent in resolving the murder mystery.

 A. Blindness